 6. The AMF acknowledges the operation.

 7. Steps 2-5 in clause 4.16.13.1 AMF-initiated UE Policy Association Termination are performed to remove the UE Policy Association for this UE and the subscription to Policy Control Request Triggers for that UE Policy Association.
+The AMF checks the reception of the acknowledgement that the actions related to the removal of the UE Policies Indicator are performed, then informs the UDM accordingly using Nudm_SDM_Info.
+The UDM then clears the UE Policy Association Indicator subscription change.

 * * * Next Change * * *